molnarszilard/mocap_optitrack/README.md

 To run the entire pipeline on the AGX: Oak D-Lite camera: image, imu, optitrack with rosbag record:
 `opti_oak_record_into_bag.sh`

+Please check this file, because some paths might not be set correctly.

 A few commands are not run by default, you have to press Enter, when yo uare ready.
 (You can navigate between tmux terminals using <Ctrl+b> then `ArrowKey`.
 To kill the entire server from another terminal run: `tmux kill-server`)